The Usual Suspects: 21 Siemens Medical Imaging Parts that Require Frequent Replacement

 It’s important to conduct proper troubleshooting steps to detect whether there’s an issue with the inverter.
 You may find a failed part and replace it, but if the inverter issue isn’t resolved, you’ll find yourself replacing the same part before long.

-“Conversely, other components can cause inverters to fail,” adds Larsen.
+“Conversely, other components can cause inverters to fail,” adds Larson.
 “That’s why you need to get to the root of the problem.”

 5. X-Ray Tubes